Lecture Notes in Cosmology

 \subsection{Baryon loading}

-The oscillations in Eq.~\eqref{Theta0R0eq} take place with frequency $k/\sqrt{3}$, i.e. as if the speed of sound was $1/\sqrt{3}$, i.e. the speed of sound of a pure photon fluid.
+The oscillations in Eq.~\eqref{Theta0R0eq} take place with frequency $k/\sqrt{3}$, i.e., as if the speed of sound were $1/\sqrt{3}$, i.e., the speed of sound of a pure photon fluid.
 We have been too radical in assuming $V_{\rm b} = 3\Theta_1$ in the equation for baryons.
-In fact we saw that this assumption is equivalent to say that $R = 0$, i.e. the baryon density is negligible with respect to the photon one.
-That is why photons do not feel baryons at all and baryons fluctuations oscillate in the same way as photons do.
+In fact, we saw that this assumption is equivalent to saying that $R = 0$, i.e., the baryon density is negligible with respect to the photon density.
+That is why photons do not feel baryons at all, and baryon fluctuations oscillate in the same way as photons do.

 We now take into account $R$ up to first-order.
-If we consider $V^{(0)}_{\rm b} = 3\Theta_1$ substituted in Eq.~\eqref{vbsuccapproxeq} we get up to order $R$:
+If we consider $V^{(0)}_{\rm b} = 3\Theta_1$ substituted in Eq.~\eqref{vbsuccapproxeq}, we get up to order $R$:

 \hrulefill

 \begin{ex} Combine the above equation and Eqs.~\eqref{Theta0eqTC}-\eqref{Theta1eqTC} in order to find the following second-order equation for $\Theta_0$:

 \end{ex}